2027 Salvadoran presidential election: Nationalist Republican Alliance

-On 3 August 2025, Flores, who was the FMLN's 2024 presidential candidate, called on FMLN party members to prepare to campaign for the 2027 election.
-He stated that he was campaigning to "recover democracy" ("recuperar la democracia").
-Flores has not announced if he will attempt another presidential campaign in 2027.
-On 11 August, Francisco Lira (an ARENA deputy in the Legislative Assembly) called on ARENA to not participate in the presidential election as it would "support unconstitutional re-election" ("avalar la reelección inconstitucional") and called on Salvadorans to spoil their vote, but ARENA's National Executive Council (COENA) stated that the party will participate.
-On 17 August, Ortiz told Telenoticias Megavisión that Vamos was evaluating whether or not to participate in the 2027 presidential election as "[the government] just changed the rules" ("acaban de cambiar las reglas").
+On 11 August 2025, Francisco Lira (an ARENA deputy in the Legislative Assembly) called on ARENA to not participate in the presidential election as it would "support unconstitutional re-election" ("avalar la reelección inconstitucional") and called on Salvadorans to spoil their vote, but ARENA's National Executive Council (COENA) stated that the party will participate.
+Saade confirmed ARENA's participation in September, stating that the party had "cleaned house" ("limpiar la casa").
+Joel Sánchez, ARENA's 2024 presidential candidate, remarked on the Las Cosas Como Son show in February 2026 that he believes Bukele will win re-election and described ARENA's leadership as "disappearing".